toydotgame/Thisway/README.md

 ## Changelog
 ### Release 1.2.3
 * Removed update checker, it sucked
+* Cleaned Debug Mode output
+* Removed some comments from the code

 ### Release 1.2.2
 * Un-crippled update checker and added it to debug output.